wolaki96/wolaki96/README.md

 # Welcome 😄
 My name is Iia (ee-ya, it's Swedish!)
-I started learning programming in September 2023 and fell in love!
+I started learning programming in September 2023 through a coding bootcamp at UCF and found that data analysis was my favorite part of the course!
-I am currently looking for work while working on my JavaScript and Python skills in my freetime.
+I am currently looking for work while working on my SQL, Excel, and Python skills to switch careers into data!

-Feel free to talk to me about coffee, linguistics, books, or coding projects 👾
+Feel free to talk to me about coffee, linguistics, books, or SQLprojects 👾

 Languages: